eviltester/observatron/README.md

 ## Detailed Description

 The Observatron supports Exploratory testing by taking screenshots and creating .mhtml files as you test.
+It also logs urls and form submissions.

 - when a page loads
 - when you double click on the page
 - when you resize the page
 - when you scroll through the page
+- when you submit a form

 All of the above can be switched on and off from the options.